Joseph Anderson (antiquarian)

 Joseph Anderson LLD HRSA (1832–1916) was a Scottish antiquarian who served as keeper of the National Museum of Antiquities of Scotland from 1869 to 1913.

 Life

 Anderson was born in Angus, the son of an agricultural labourer, grew up in St Vigeans and attended Arbroath Education Institution.
-He taught at the English School in Constantinople from 1856-59.
+He taught at the English School in Constantinople from 1856 to 1859.

 In 1860, after moving back to Scotland, he became editor of the John O'Groat journal.
 At this time he started to excavate in Caithness, in partnership with Robert Shearer.

 From 1869 to 1913, 44 years, he was the keeper of the National Museum of Antiquities of Scotland.
 He was also editor of the Proceedings of the Society of Antiquaries of Scotland from 1869 to his death in 1916.